 The Plan must comply with specified requirements set forth in the Act, including an estimate of number of units produced and preserved, the share of funding for each spending category (Production, Preservation, Protection, and Local Government Grant Program), and a description of BAHFA's programs.
-The Plan reviewed by the BAHFA Advisory Committee in January and the Joint Housing Committees in February contains these elements, incorporating guiding principles from BAHFA's Business Plan's Equity Framework and Funding Programs as well as policy decisions affirmed by the BAHFA Advisory Committee and the Boards after multiple public meetings in the summer and fall of 2023.
+The Plan reviewed last month contains these elements, incorporating guiding principles from BAHFA's Business Plan's Equity Framework and Funding Programs as well as policy decisions affirmed by the BAHFA Advisory Committee and the Boards after multiple public meetings in the summer and fall of 2023.

 On February 14, the Joint Housing Committees referred for adoption by the Boards all Plan elements proposed by staff to satisfy the statutory requirements and establish an initial set of investment priorities.
-The Joint Housing Committees also requested staff to return to provide information and recommendations regarding an outstanding issue - potential labor standards to include in the Plan.
+The Committees also requested staff to return to provide information and recommendations regarding an outstanding issue - potential labor standards to include in the Plan.